Consuming Metrics from Prometheus

 If your organization is already using Prometheus and you wish to collect additional data from your Orka cluster, follow the instructions in this section.

-Metrics for the Orka server are available via the
+Metrics for the Orka server and operator are available via the

 /metrics endpoint of the Orka API address.
 For most environments this is typically